AmyOShea/MS3-Cocktail-Hour/README.md

 + [Lighthouse](https://developers.google.com/web/tools/lighthouse) for performance review.
 + [PowerMapper](https://www.powermapper.com/) used to check compatibility with older browsers.
 + [Responsinator](https://www.responsinator.com/) used to check site was responsive on different screen sizes.
++ [Am I Responsive](http://ami.responsivedesign.is/) used to generate README intro image.
 + [Autoprefixer](https://autoprefixer.github.io/) used to make CSS cross-browser compatible.
 + [favicon.io](https://favicon.io/) used to create a site favicon.